FUNDAMENTALS OF COMPUTER SCIENCE III

 DEADLINES

 If you anticipate some unexpected circumstances will prevent you from submitting your assignment before the deadline, you may request an extension.
 Send an email message to the instructor before the due time asking for an extension of the due date.
 (Use a subject line of "Extension request".)
 You don't need to provide a reason or justification.
-(Limit: 1 project extension, 1 lab/other.).
-The default extension is 24 hours, but you may ask for more.
+(Limit: 1 extension) The default extension is until the next class meeting.

 FOLLOWING DIRECTIONS